Pre-commencement Friday, May 16, 2013

 A Baccalaureate rehearsal will be held in Coffman Chapel immediately following the Commencement rehearsal.

-President's Reception: A President's Reception for graduating students and their families will be held in the Coblentz Hall Dining Room on Friday, May 17, 2013 at 4:30 p.m.
+President's reception: A reception for graduating students and their families will be held in the Coblentz Hall Dining Room on Friday, May 16, 2014, at 4:30 p.m.
 Refreshments will be served.
-Please R.S.V.P. for the President's reception online at www.hood.edu/reception.
-R.S.V.P. should be completed online by Wednesday, May 15, 2013.
+Please RSVP for the president's reception online at www.hood.edu/reception by Wednesday, May 14, 2014.

-Baccalaureate Service: The Baccalaureate Service will be held in Coffman Chapel on Friday, May 17, 2013, at 6:00 p.m.
+Baccalaureate service: The baccalaureate service will be held in Coffman Chapel on Friday, May 16, 2014, at 6 p.m.
 All graduating students and their families are encouraged to attend this service of celebration and farewell.
-We ask that students assemble in the basement of Coffman Chapel, Room 5, at 5:30 p.m. to line up for the Service.
+We ask that students assemble in the basement of Coffman Chapel, Room 5, at 5:30 p.m. to line up for the service.

-Strawberry Breakfast: The Strawberry Breakfast will be held in Coblentz Hall Dining Room on Saturday, May 18, 2013, from 7:30 a.m. to 9:30 a.m.
-The Breakfast is a Hood tradition dating back to 1928, when it was held in conjunction with the College May Day Celebration.
+Strawberry breakfast: The strawberry breakfast will be held in Coblentz Hall Dining Room on Saturday, May 17, 2014, from 7:30 a.m. to 9:30 a.m.
+The breakfast is a Hood tradition dating back to 1928, when it was held in conjunction with the College May Day celebration.
 Mrs. Martha Carson, the College dietician and dining room supervisor from 1914-1948, started the tradition.
-The College continues this tradition, serving a breakfast buffet that includes such specialties as strawberries, ice cream, and sticky buns on the morning of Commencement.
+The College continues this tradition, serving a breakfast buffet on the morning of Commencement that includes such specialties as strawberries, ice cream and sticky buns.

-Commencement Ceremony: Commencement is the formal ceremony at which President Volpe officially confers your degree.
+Commencement is the formal ceremony at which President Volpe officially confers your degree.
 The Commencement ceremony will be held under the tent on the residential quadrangle.
-The ceremony will begin promptly at 10:00 a.m. on Saturday, May 18, 2013, and will last for approximately two and one-half hours.
+The ceremony will begin promptly at 10 a.m. on Saturday, May 17, 2014, and will last for approximately two and one-half hours.
 We ask that graduates arrive promptly at 9:30 a.m. and line up behind Alumnae Hall.
-Your guests may take their seats in the tent beginning at 9:00 a.m.
-They should present tickets for admission to the tent.
+Your guests may take their seats in the tent beginning at 9 a.m.
+No tickets are required for admission to the tent.

 Please keep in mind Hood's policy that only those who have fulfilled all academic requirements and have met all of their financial obligations to the College may participate in the Commencement ceremony.
-Students who wish to be excused from the Commencement ceremony must secure permission from the Registrar by Friday, May 17.
+Students who wish to be excused from the Commencement ceremony must secure permission from the registrar by Friday, May 16.

 Plenty of additional seating, for which a ticket is not required, will be available around the perimeter of the tent and in the Coblentz Dining Hall where the entire Ceremony will be broadcast on to a large screen.

 Reserved seating is limited to handicapped guests and to those requiring special assistance.
-Special- assistance tickets will be counted among your four (4) guest tickets.
-Please contact Julie Chalk, Provost's Office, 301-696-3623, Alumnae Hall, Room 104, no later than May 12, to make arrangements for special reserved seating.
+Please contact Julie Chalk, Provost's Office, 301-696-3623, Alumnae Hall, Room 104, no later than May 9, to make arrangements for special reserved seating.
 An interpreter for the hearing impaired will be available for both Baccalaureate and Commencement.
-Please contact Ms. Chalk, 301-696-3623, no later than May 12, if you need this service.
+Please contact Ms. Chalk, 301-696-3623, by May 9, if you need this service.

 The hood should be worn velvet side out with the velvet binding flipped to show the colors; secure the hood so that it does not fall off your shoulders.